+Sometimes, sensitivity is operationally defined as this area.
+This provides a single summary number, even if the standard definition of d' is inappropriate, for example because the variances are not equal.
+Or we may not know or care whether the underlying distributions are gaussian.
 The area under the ROC curve provides a useful measure of sensitivity even if the additive gaussian model isn't known to be correct.
 It can also be thought of as a measure of how much information about signal vs. no signal can be extracted from the data.
-ROC curves can be used characterize the sensitivity of single neurons, as well as gross overall measures of activity such as comes from brain imaging data.
+Applications of ROC to neural measures ROC curves can be used characterize the sensitivity of single neurons, as well as gross overall measures of activity such as comes from brain imaging data.
 In the figure below, the gray lines represent a behavioral response by a human observer--i.e. when the signal is high, the observer is indicating subjective perceptual state that we treat as a "detection".
 The red lines represent a measured fMRI brain signal.
 How well does the brain signal predict what the observer is reporting?

-■ The 2AFC (two-alternative forced-choice) method

-Rather than manipulating the criterion, we can use the 2AFC method to minimize the effect of an unstable criterion.
+The 2AFC (two-alternative forced-choice) method Rather than manipulating the criterion, we can use the 2AFC method to minimize the effect of an unstable criterion. $$d' = -\sqrt{2} z$$ (proportion correct) Today: Probability Overview.
+SKE ideal observer Review some probability and statistics Pattern detection: The signal-known-exactly (SKE) ideal observer Demo of 2AFC for pattern detection in noise Motivation: What pattern does the eye see best?

-d' =

-$$-\sqrt{2}$$

-z (proportion correct) (1)

-Today: Probability Overview.
-SKE ideal observer

-Review some probability and statistics

-Pattern detection: The signal-known-exactly (SKE) ideal observer

-Demo of 2AFC for pattern detection in noise

-Motivation: What does the eye see best?

-■ Make the question precise by asking:
+Make the question precise by asking:

 For what patterns does the human visual system have the highest detection efficiencies relative to an ideal observer?
 Animals, or particularly dangerous ones?